acceleratingdigitalskills/cli-and-web-for-music/episodes/04-introduction-to-web-technologies.md

 A set of rules regulating the communication between two parties is called a protocol.
 The most commonly used set of rules has been specified over the last several decades of its existence and is called HTTP, which stands for HyperText Transfer Protocol.
 HTTP provides a set of formal guidelines about how Web content is published and made available on a server, and how a client should make and handle requests for this content.

 The set of rules or patterns that specify the form the data that is passed between two parties is called a file format.
 You are likely familiar with a selection of file formats already.
 For example, the difference between a `.doc` file and a `.pdf` file of the same final-year essay is primarily a difference of format.
 One file format that is commonly requested by and delivered to web users is HyperText Markup Language, or HTML (`.html` file extension).

+We will look more closely at the HTML format in a subsequent episode.
+For now, you can think of the HTML format as providing a way to specify (a) the content of a document (i.e. what text, images, and other media - if any - should it consist of) alongside (b) the logical structure of the document (i.e. any hierarchical aspects that structure these contents relative to each other, such as a title, headings, and subheadings, and/or other part-whole relationships).

 ## What is a URL?